Noi’s Book

 Born in an off-grid subsistence farming community in Khammouane Province, central Laos, Noi was taught to cook by her grandmother as a child.
 Until now, her recipes had never been written down.
 As such, A Child of the Rice Fields: Recipes from Noi’s Lao Kitchen is not only a tribute to her late grandmother, it also makes a significant contribution to safeguarding culinary heritage in a country where traditional recipes and ways of eating are being threatened by changing lifestyles, a loss of knowledge, and outside influences.

-Noi says, “My grandmother’s gift to me was a deep understanding of my food culture, and the belief that the tastiest Lao food is home-cooked, unhurried, and shared with family and friends.
+When the book was published, Noi said, “My grandmother’s gift to me was a deep understanding of my food culture, and the belief that the tastiest Lao food is home-cooked, unhurried, and shared with family and friends.
 The dishes I prepare every day of my life are a tangible memory and a celebration of my love for her.
 By sharing my recipes in this book, I hope to raise awareness of my country’s wonderful cuisine.”

 A Child of the Rice Fields: Recipes from Noi’s Lao Kitchen includes recipes for many of the dishes served at the restaurant, and more.
 The book is a collaboration between Noi and her English husband, writer-photographer, Mick Shippen, who has lived in Southeast Asia for 25 years.
 His previous books include The Traditional Ceramics of Southeast Asia, published by the University of Hawaii Press, which is considered an authority on the subject.

-Mick says, A Child of the Rice Fields: Recipes from Noi’s Lao Kitchen is the result of many shared meals and conversations, and countless hours working together in the kitchen to faithfully document Noi’s inherited recipes.
-The astonishing thing is that we have only touched the surface of her incredible knowledge.”
+Mick says, A Child of the Rice Fields: Recipes from Noi’s Lao Kitchen was the result of many shared meals and conversations, and countless hours working together in the kitchen to faithfully document Noi’s inherited recipes.
+The astonishing thing is that we had only touched the surface of her incredible knowledge.
+There was so much more to come.”

 What they say…